ochoalopes/exprengine/README.md

 In addition to the basic expression evaluation functionality, the ExprEngine library provides the following methods:

-- `bool ValidateExpression(string expression)`: Validates the syntax and structure of an expression.
+- `bool ValidateExpression(string expression, CultureInfo? cultureInfo = null)`: Validates the syntax and structure of an expression, considering the specified culture information.

-- `bool ValidateExpression(string expression, IDictionary<string, object> variables)`: Validates the syntax and structure of an expression.
-You have to provide a dictionary of variables and their values to validate expressions with variables.
+- `bool ValidateExpression(string expression, IDictionary<string, object> variables, CultureInfo? cultureInfo = null)`: Validates the syntax and structure of an expression with the help of a dictionary of variables and their values, considering the specified culture information.

-- `bool ValidateExpression(string expression, IList<object> values)`: Validates the syntax and structure of an expression.
-You have to provide a list of values to validate expressions with indexed placeholders.
+- `bool ValidateExpression(string expression, IList<object> values, CultureInfo? cultureInfo = null)`: Validates the syntax and structure of an expression with the help of a list of values for indexed placeholders, considering the specified culture information.

-- `bool EvaluateExpression(string expression)`: Evaluates the expression and returns a boolean result.
+- `bool EvaluateExpression(string expression, CultureInfo? cultureInfo = null)`: Evaluates the expression and returns a boolean result, considering the specified culture information.

-- `bool EvaluateExpression(string expression, IDictionary<string, object> variables)`: Evaluates the expression and returns a boolean result.
-You have to provide a dictionary of variables and their values to evaluate expressions with variables.
+- `bool EvaluateExpression(string expression, IDictionary<string, object> variables, CultureInfo? cultureInfo = null)`: Evaluates the expression and returns a boolean result with the help of a dictionary of variables and their values, considering the specified culture information.

-- `bool EvaluateExpression(string expression, IList<object> values)`: Evaluates the expression and returns a boolean result.
-You have to provide a list of values to evaluate expressions with indexed placeholders.
+- `bool EvaluateExpression(string expression, IList<object> values, CultureInfo? cultureInfo = null)`: Evaluates the expression and returns a boolean result with the help of a list of values for indexed placeholders, considering the specified culture information.

-- `object ComputeExpression(string expression)`: Evaluates and computes the expression, returning the result.
+- `object ComputeExpression(string expression, CultureInfo? cultureInfo = null)`: Evaluates and computes the expression, returning the result, considering the specified culture information.

-- `object ComputeExpression(string expression, IDictionary<string, object> variables)`: Evaluates and computes the expression, returning the result.
-You have to provide a dictionary of variables and their values to compute expressions with variables.
+- `object ComputeExpression(string expression, IDictionary<string, object> variables, CultureInfo? cultureInfo = null)`: Evaluates and computes the expression, returning the result with the help of a dictionary of variables and their values, considering the specified culture information.

-- `object ComputeExpression(string expression, IList<object> values)`: Evaluates and computes the expression, returning the result.
-You have to provide a list of values to compute expressions with indexed placeholders.
+- `object ComputeExpression(string expression, IList<object> values, CultureInfo? cultureInfo = null)`: Evaluates and computes the expression, returning the result with the help of a list of values for indexed placeholders, considering the specified culture information.

 ## 6. Limitations